A historic pub interior of national importance

 Right by Tottenham Court Road Tube station, this is the last-remaining pub on whole length of Oxford Street and is busy morning, noon and night.
 It was built in 1892/93 in a Flemish Renaissance style to the designs of architects Saville & Martin (who also designed the Punch Tavern, EC4) and occupies a narrow plot which no doubt reflects a long history.
 The pub now consists of a long, single space which is the result of the amalgamation of at least two rooms from the original Victorian pub.
 Note there are two distinct parts to the ceiling - the front one has a series of four painted roundels of Classical subjects and a modest frieze; the rear part has a frieze, skylight and two more painted roundels.

 There is a good deal of decoration to admire here, especially in the rear part where there is a tiled frieze with swirling foliage, an ornate mahogany-surround fireplace, mirror and mahogany panelling, and a skylight (which has been ruined by unbelievably inappropriate modern coloured glass).
-Down the right-hand wall is a series of mirrors and paintings which feature women representing three of the four seasons (number four has been lost at some stage).
-Some mirrors are plain and others are very decorative having been painted and gilded.
+Down the right-hand wall is a series of paintings which feature women representing three of the four seasons (number four has been lost at some stage).
+There are three back-painted mirrors with ribbons, cherubs and cornucopia by Jones and Firmin who reintroduced this technique for decorating glass in the 1880s and some plain mirrors .
 The left-hand wall is lined with carved mahogany panelling with large mirrored sections and small bevelled mirror sections at the top.
-There are tiled panels between the paintings and back-painted mirrors and also on the dado of the front section of the pub.
+Between the paintings and back-painted mirrors there are panels of encaustic tiles depicting flowering urns by Millington, Wisdom and Co, Art Tile Painters of Shaftesbury Avenue.
+Also more tiling on the dado of the front section of the pub.

 The bar counter looks like the original one but is not parallel to the wall so it may have been moved (possibly into a former passage that gave access to the rear section?).
 The present window frontage is a later addition - it could be that the fourth painting is situated on the right hand wall just inside the front door and now covered by modern panelling?
 Downstairs, now only accessible from the rear left of the main bar, is a room now the Astoria Restaurant which has a modern bar counter and bar back.